 Reducing the version detail that Nginx sends in default headers and generated error pages removes one easy fingerprint from every request path.
 It does not harden the service by itself, but it reduces casual version disclosure and makes routine banner matching less direct.

-The server_tokens directive controls whether the Server response header and Nginx-generated error pages show only nginx or a versioned banner such as nginx/1.27.5.
+The server_tokens directive controls whether the Server response header and Nginx-generated error pages show only nginx or a versioned build banner such as nginx/1.28.3 (Ubuntu).
 Current Nginx documentation allows the directive in the http, server, or location context, and the most specific active context wins for the response being served.

-For a site-wide result, place server_tokens off; in the global http context or ensure the default server on each listen socket also inherits it, because some errors can happen before name-based virtual host selection finishes.
+For a site-wide result, find any existing server_tokens directive first, then leave one active server_tokens off; setting in the global http context or in a file included from that context.
 The setting still leaves the plain nginx server name unless a separate header rewrite mechanism or commercial subscription feature is used, and reverse proxies or CDNs can replace the Server header before clients see it.

 Related: How to improve Nginx security